47chapters/letsgo/README.md

 ### Tutorials

-Follow these in sequence:

 [First deployment to AWS](./docs/tutorials/first-deployment-to-aws.md)
 [Building and running locally](./docs/tutorials/building-and-running-locally.md)
 [Re-deploying to AWS](./docs/tutorials/re-deploying-to-aws.md)
-[Setting up authentication with Auth0](./docs/tutorials/setting-up-authentication-with-auth0.md)

-Then choose what is more important to you:

-[Setting up payments with Stripe](./docs/tutorials/setting-up-payments-with-stripe.md)
+[Setting up authentication with Auth0](./docs/tutorials/setting-up-authentication-with-auth0.md) [Setting up payments with Stripe](./docs/tutorials/setting-up-payments-with-stripe.md)
 [Configuring a custom domain](./docs/tutorials/configuring-custom-domain.md)